breard-r/acmed-wiki/en/Predefined-Hooks.md

 [//]: # (notice and this notice are preserved.
 This file is offered as-is,)
 [//]: # (without any warranty.)

+Some [hooks](Hooks-And-Groups.md) are so common, ACMEd has implemented for you.

-By default, ACMEd includes a file containing hooks that address the most general cases.
+By default, ACMEd includes the following hooks which handle the most common cases.

 | Name | Execution phases |
 | --: | :-- |